tom22222/puppet-duo_unix/README.md

 for this setting.

 ####`manage_ssh [optional]`
 Configures whether or not to allow the module to manage the SSH service/package.
 The default is *true*.

+####`manage_repo [optional]`
+Configures whether or not to allow the module to add/manage the apt/yum repository.
+The default is *true*.

 ####`manage_pam [optinal]`